The Greally Lab studies odd mechanisms of human disease.

 David is co-mentored by population genetics colleague Sri Raj, and is studying how DNA sequence variants influence the function of cells undergoing adipogenic differentiation, with a focus on variants associated with type 2 diabetes susceptibility in Asian populations, in collaboration with colleagues from the Singapore Institute for Clinical Sciences.

 John Greally DMed PhD FACMG

 John Greally is trained as a pediatrician and as a clinical geneticist, seeing patients at Montefiore Hospital in the Bronx, and directs Einstein’s Center for Epigenomics.
-He is interested in the mechanisms of the diseases he sees in his patients.
-He has published a review recently that describes how he now thinks about epigenetics.
+He studies the mechanisms of the diseases he sees in his diverse patients, with a focus on the non-coding genome, transcriptional regulation and cell fate decisions.